-The music industry has changed a lot in last few years.
+The music industry has changed a lot in the last few years.
 We went from buying vinyl and tapes to listening CD’s, minidiscs and along came the MP3 player.
-Nowadays we are at the point of what I was dreaming of as a sixteen year old kid.
+Nowadays we are at the point of what I was dreaming of as a sixteen-year-old kid.
 Unlimited streaming, whenever you want, wherever you want.
 Can life get better?

 So how does this works?
 How do you get your music in the playlist where you want to be featured in?
 How does this works?

 Let’s start off with some basic knowledge.
 There are three different kinds of playlists on Spotify:

 - Curated playlists (made by people who work for Spotify)

 - Playlists generated by algorithms (made by robots)

 Now that you know what kind of playlists there are and what the story behind them is, let’s talk about how you can get featured in one.